Advisicon/advisicon/nttg/usability-interviews/pam-greensky.markdown

 **Documents** > **General** > **Archived Documents**, but users were unsuccessful in locating the information they were looking for.

+"What I'm looking for may not even be on here any more," a user said while trying to locate a document for reference on a comittee's progress.

+> I suppose I could use the search engine, but I'd have to remember any sort of
+> name of what the document is, but I don't...
+Let me think if I can remember
+> some of the names of the documents.

+After trying once to search for the document without success, the user gave up.

+## Finding a Meeting

+Users access meeting information through the calendar widget.
+We observed some confusion with this widget: users expected weeks to be ordered Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday.
+Instead, the weeks on the calendar begin with Monday and end with Sunday.
+There is no method for users to change the week layout or to log in and set a preference.

+Often, users had trouble locating past meetings.
+Users attempted to find the meeting by using the meeting categories, but that still returns a long list.
+Users rarely scrolled when looking for past meetings.
+Locating information about past meetings was often unsuccessful.

+### Receiving Notice about Upcoming Meetings

+Some public users receive notice about upcoming meetings.
+These public users have an established relationship with NTTG and receive an email when there is a meeting coming up.
+To receive these emails (or to get a member of their team added to the notification as well), public users must directly contact a NTTG staff member.

+This is a feature that is likely more appropriate for Private Access Users.
+Currently, this information is not making its way into distribution lists that Private Access Users have been added to.

+## Finding Documents

+Users had varying levels of success at finding the documents they were looking for.
+Documents that were located within very shallow nesting on the site were the documents that were most easily found.

+> If I'm not coming in [to the NTTG website] relative to a meeting, I might be
+> in here looking for some sort of document.
+There's a couple different ways to
+> get at documents, but the first thing that strikes me is "Charters & Agreements."
+>
+> Often times during the Planning Committee meeting I may need to reference the
+> Charter (which I do have stored on my computer, or printed out, or I could
+> come in here ... [and get] the most recent one.
+I know I can always get the
+> most recent charter by going back to the Charters & Agreements.

+Deeply nested documents were more difficult for users to find.
+The following example demonstrates a user's difficulty in finding the Study Plan.

+The user's first attempt at locating the Study Plan was through **NTTG Committees**.
+Looking at the options available, the user announced some confusion.

+"It isn't really an 890 process."

+The user was expecting to see a hyperlink to the Order 1000 Process documents from the committees (since the committees where the people working on developing the process documents), but it wasn't listed.

+> So, I'm going to go back.
+Because, that wasn't helpful.

+The second try through the user tried **NTTG Order 1000 Process** in the main menu.
+After selecting **NTTG Order 1000 Regional Planning and Cost Allocation Process** the user looked over the options it returned: a list of the different things that occur in the process broken out by quarter.

+> I'm not exactly sure where I'm going to find my Study Plan based on those two
+> things.

+Again, the user decided to go back and try again.

+This time the user selected **Documents** from the main menu and then followed the nested folders though **NTTG Committees** > **Planning** > **FERC Order 1000 Process** > **2014-2015 NTTG Planning Cycle**.
+This approach is similar to the one the user took from the NTTG Commitees main menu item, except this time there is a selection for the Order 1000 process.

+Inside the **2014-2015 NTTG Planning Cycle** folder, the user expected to find the study plan.
+The user located it within the option, **Quarter 2 - Data Evaluation and Study Plan Development**.

+> So I _was_ there, but I didn't understand that I had documents available on
+> the last process I was looking at.
+>
+> [...]
+The thing that was a little bit misleading on that one is that it didn't
+> reflect that there were documents I could see.
+When I came in through the
+> Documents, I could see how many files where there.

 # Website Analytics

 For visitor analytics, the only current example is the "Hits" counter on individual